 The Forbearance Agreement also increased the applicable interest rates.
-Kinergy may borrow under the Line of Credit based upon (i) a rate equal to (a) the London Interbank Offered Rate ("LIBOR"), divided by 0.90 (subject to change based upon the reserve percentage in effect from time to time under Regulation D of the Board of Governors of the Federal Reserve System), plus (b) 4.50% depending on the amount of Kinergy's EBITDA for a specified period, or (ii) a rate equal to (a) the greater of the prime rate published by Wachovia Bank from time to time, or the federal funds rate then in effect plus 0.50%, plus (b) 2.25% depending on the amount of Kinergy's EBITDA for a specified period.
+Kinergy may borrow under the Line of Credit based upon (i) a rate equal to (a) the London Interbank Offered Rate ("LIBOR"), divided by 0.90 (subject to change based upon the reserve percentage in effect from time to time under Regulation D of the Board of Governors of the Federal Reserve System), plus (b) 4.50% depending on the amount of Kinergy's EBITDA for a specified period, or (ii) a rate equal to (a) the greater of the prime rate published by Wachovia Bank from time to time, or the federal funds rate then in effect plus 0.50%, plus (b) 2.25% depending on the amount of Kinergy's eBITDA for a specified period.
 Kinergy's obligations under the Line of Credit are secured by a first-priority security interest in all of its assets in favor of its lender.

 On May 17, 2009, Kinergy and the Company entered into an Amendment and Waiver Agreement ("Amendment") with Kinergy's lender.
 Under the Amendment, Kinergy's monthly unused line fee increased from 0.375% to 0.500% of the amount by which the maximum credit under the Line of Credit exceeds the average daily principal balance.
 In addition, the Amendment imposed a new \$5,000 monthly servicing fee.
 The Amendment also limited most payments that may be made by Kinergy to the Company as reimbursement for management and other services provided by the Company to Kinergy to \$600,000 in any three month period and \$2,400,000 in any twelve month period.
-The Amendment amends the definition of "Material Adverse Effect" to exclude the Company's subsidiaries' bankruptcy filings described in Note 13 and certain other matters and clarifies that certain events of default do not extend to the Company's subsidiaries that filed for bankruptcy protection.
-However, the Amendment further made many events of default that previously were applicable only to Kinergy now applicable to the Company and its subsidiaries except for certain specified subsidiaries including the Company's subsidiaries that filed for bankruptcy protection.
+The Amendment amends the definition of "Material Adverse Effect" to exclude the Chapter 11 Filings and certain other matters and clarifies that certain events of default do not extend to the Bankrupt Debtors.
+However, the Amendment further made many events of default that previously were applicable only to Kinergy now applicable to the Company and its subsidiaries except for certain specified subsidiaries including the Bankrupt Debtors.
 Under the Amendment, the term of the Line of Credit was reduced from three years to a term expiring on October 31, 2010.
-The Amendment also deleted the early termination fee that would be payable in the event Kinergy terminated the Line of Credit prior to the conclusion of the term.
+The Amendment also removed the early termination fee that would be payable in the event Kinergy terminated the Line of Credit prior to the conclusion of the term.
 In addition, the Amendment amended and restated Kinergy's EBITDA covenants.
 The Amendment also prohibited Kinergy from incurring any additional indebtedness (other than certain intercompany indebtedness) or making any capital expenditures in excess of \$100,000 absent the lender's prior consent.
 Further, under the Amendment, the lender waived all existing defaults under the Line of Credit.
+Kinergy was required to pay an amendment fee of \$200,000 to the lender.
+Except as disclosed in the following paragraph, management believes that Kinergy was in compliance with its covenants as of June 30, 2009.